Quantum ergodicity for contact metric structures: Contact metric structures

 Denoting by $R$ the Reeb vector field associated with this contact form, we extend the metric $g_\cD$ to the whole tangent bundle by asking the vector field $R$ to be orthogonal to $\cD$ and of norm 1.
 We denote by $g$ the resulting metric.

 Then $g$ is an associated metric with the contact manifold $(M^3,\eta_g)$.
-Indeed, the existence of a $(1,1)$-tensor field $\phi$ satisfying the relations given by~\eqref{eq:relassociatedmetric} is immediate by an argument of dimension and since $d\eta_g$ coincides with the volume form of $g_\cD$ induced on $\cD$.
-The density given by volume form ${\rm vol}_g$ on $M$ is then called in this context the \emph{Popp measure}.
+Indeed, considering the $(1,1)$-tensor field $\phi$ defined by the relation

+and by $\phi(R) = 0$, it follows from the normalization condition \eqref{eq:normalizationeta} that the relations given by~\eqref{eq:relassociatedmetric} are satisfied.
+The density given by the volume form ${\rm vol}_g$ on $M$ is then called in this context the \emph{Popp measure}.